Skip to Content

 Extroverts are known for their fast thinking and ability to react rapidly to situations.
 This can be attributed to the fact that most extroverted people tend to think while they speak, as opposed to introverts, who are more likely to think before they speak.

 This makes an extrovert a lethal weapon in fast-paced environments, both socially and professionally.
-So, extroverts are likely to contribute more to group discussions or brainstorming sessions.
+So, extroverts will likely contribute more to group discussions or brainstorming sessions.

 5. Extroverts Are Natural Networkers